 The typical response for an EMS call is one (1) engine company.
 Thurman road fire station responds with a two-person squad for EMS calls.
-There are few situations where New Bern will have a mass casualty incident.
+During the COVID pandemic, NBFRD responded with a squad from headquarters to minimize exposure.
+There are a few situations where New Bern will have a mass casualty incident.
 These situations are primarily festivals and other venues hosted by the City of New Bern.
 In such cases, NBFRD typically provides basic EMS services and Incident Command at these venues.